skhiggins/R_guide/README.md

   * `tabulator::tab()` efficiently tabulates based on a categorical variable, sorts from most common to least common, and displays the proportion of observations with each value, as well as the cumulative proportion.
   * `tabulator::tabcount()` counts the unique number of categories of a categorical variable or formed by a combination of categorical variables.
   * `tabulator::quantiles()` produces quantiles of a variable.
 It is a wrapper for base R `quantile()` but is easier to use, especially within `data.table`s or `tibble`s.
+* Use `fixest` for fixed effects regressions; it is much faster than `lfe` (and also appears to be faster than the best current Julia or Python implementations of fixed effects regression).

 ## Folder structure